Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 Among reporters — both male and female — Ducklo earned a reputation as a press aide who could be chatty and good-natured, but also one who was quick to anger.
 He was known for his temper, often turning combative and snappish, especially when managing a story that could cast Biden in a negative light.

-As senior White House staff privately discussed the incident, they considered not just Ducklo’s behavior toward Palmeri, which they all agreed was unacceptable, but also what one senior administration official said were the more complicated nuances of the situation.
+As senior White House staffers privately discussed the incident, they considered not just Ducklo’s behavior toward Palmeri, which they all agreed was unacceptable, but also what one senior administration official said were the more complicated nuances of the situation.
 Ducklo was responding to a story about his personal life, this person said, and attempting to defend his girlfriend, who was also a female reporter and a person of color.

 Initially, Psaki and some others resisted the public push to fire Ducklo, arguing internally that part of the promise of the Biden administration was not just to hold themselves accountable but to help their colleagues learn — and grow — from their mistakes.